 Find out what exotic birds might visit a British garden

 You don’t have go on a course, buy a heap of expensive equipment or join an exclusive club to become an enthusiastic and knowledgeable bird watcher, but there a handful of inexpensive items that will go a long way to make the experience all the more enjoyable and encourage newcomers to take their interest in birds to a higher level.

 Firstly, an authoritative identification book with well laid out information and clear and accurate colour illustrations of the species will soon prove to be indispensable.
-There are plenty of good ones to choose from today for no more than 10 pounds.
+There are plenty of good ones to choose from today for around £10 or less.

 Although you can enjoy watching birds using only your unaided eyesight, a pair of binoculars lifts the experience into another realm.
 Being flighty, jumpy creatures, ever mindful of predators, birds tend not to hang around for long periods when feeding or washing, and you have to strain your eyes to see the smaller ones that have sought the sanctuary of the shrubbery and the treetops at the crunch of an approaching boot or appearance of Tiddles the cat.

 Cocky robins, sparrows and blackbirds, as well as wood pigeons, collared doves and magpies will be slower to retreat, but with most other species it's difficult to get up close to observe their remarkable behaviour and quirky idiosyncrasies in their daily struggle to survive.